-The inflammation and destruction of the inner lining of the small intestine in celiac disease is caused by an allergic reaction to gluten in the diet.
-This chronic digestive disorder leads to the malabsorption of minerals and nutrients.
+It involves inflammation and destruction of the inner lining of the small intestine and can lead to the malabsorption of minerals and nutrients.

-According to the Celiac Sprue Association1, there is no cure for celiac disease, the only effective treatment for this disorder is a gluten-free diet.
+There is no cure, and the only effective treatment is a gluten-free diet.

 Some common symptoms of celiac disease include:

 - gastrointestinal symptoms, such as abdominal cramps, diarrhea, gas, nausea and vomiting, and bloating

 - foul-smelling stools with excess fat in them

 - bone and joint pain